kayr/ezy-query/README.md

   .getQuery().print();
 ```

 The above will print the following query.
 It parses the expression and converts it to the supported Criteria API.
-This
-helps avoid sql injection.
 Notice how the `customerName` is converted to `c.name` in the sql query.

 ```sql
 SELECT